A new fund to support innovation in accelerator technologies

 Although discovered in 1986, high-temperature superconductors have never been used in a high-power microwave device, like an accelerating structure.
 This technology would open many opportunities of new, higher-performance, more efficient and more sustainable accelerator RF system.
 The project aims to develop and optimize a 3D coating technology and demonstrate its scalability to make practical RF high power devices.
 It promises an improvement in Q factor resulting in relevant energy savings for accelerators.

-Institutes and partners: CERN, CSIC-ICMAB (Spain), Ceraco (Germany).
+Institutes and partners: CERN, CSIC-ICMAB (Spain), KCT (Germany).

 X